-To make homemade thin mint cookies, you’ll need a round cookie cutter approximately 2 inches in diameter.
+You need a round cookie cutter that’s approximately 2 inches in diameter.
 I had trouble finding one this small sold individually, so I purchased a set.
-Any of these options would work wonderfully: Ateco round cookie cutter set, Fox Run biscuit cutter set, or Ateco 2.5-inch round cutter.
+Any of these options would work wonderfully (affiliate links): Ateco round cookie cutter set, Fox Run biscuit cutter set, or Ateco 2.5-inch round cutter.

-You might have better luck finding a 2.5-inch round cookie cutter– anything around 2-3 inches is perfect for this recipe.
+- You might have better luck finding a 2.5-inch round cookie cutter– anything around 2-3 inches is perfect for these homemade thin mint cookies.
 Remember, the bigger your cookie cutter, the fewer cookies you’ll get out of each batch.

 Mint Chocolate Coating

-After the cookies bake and cool, we’ll coat them completely in chocolate.
-Since there is so much chocolate in every bite, make sure you’re using a quality brand.
-Some of my favorites that you can find in a regular grocery store are Baker’s brand baking bars, Ghirardelli, Lindt, or even Trader Joe’s “pound plus” chocolate bars.
+After the cookies cool, cover them in chocolate.
+Since there’s so much chocolate in every bite, make sure you’re using a quality brand.
+I really like Baker’s brand baking bars, Ghirardelli baking bars, or even Trader Joe’s “pound plus” chocolate bars.
 When it comes to coating candies and cookies in chocolate, always steer clear of chocolate chips.
-They just don’t compare to real chocolate.
+They don’t melt into the proper consistency for dipping or coating.

-Flavor the chocolate with a little peppermint extract for even more cool minty flavor– and add a little oil to the chocolate as well.
-Not much, just 1/2 teaspoon.
+Flavor the chocolate with a little peppermint extract for a cool minty flavor.
+Add a little oil to the chocolate as well.
 Why are you adding oil?
 Extracts are alcohol based, so to prevent the pure chocolate from seizing, you need to add a little fat (aka oil).
 You can also use peppermint oil instead of extract.
 In which case you won’t need the added oil.
 Oil also helps thin out the chocolate, so the cookies are easier to dip.

 Drizzle any leftover chocolate coating on top of the cookies.
 No such thing as too much chocolate!